harbor-xyz/ethereum-polygon-liquidationBot/README.md

-# Harbor Testnet with Two Chains and One Off-Chain Actor
+# Harbor Testnet with Two Chains (Ethereum/Polygon) and One Off-Chain Actor (liquidationBot)

-This is to demosntrate configuring, building and running a sample Testnet with two chains and one locally built actor.
+This is to demosntrate configuring, building and running a sample Testnet with two chains (ethereum and polygon) and one locally built actor (liquidation bot).
 Clone this repo and follow along.

 ## Copy API Key